 Tire Rotation in Arizona

 Periodically rotating the tire of your vehicles is an integral part of proper maintenance efforts.
 At iAUTOHAUS, we do tire rotation for luxury and European vehicles in Arizona.
-We have ASE-Certified Technicians at our BOSCH authorized service centers in Temple, AZ.
+We have ASE-Certified Technicians at our BOSCH authorized service centers in Tempe, AZ.
 Since 1997, iAUTOHAUS has been doing repair and servicing of luxury vehicles for the surrounding areas including Phoenix, Chandler and Queen Greek.
 We have an extensive indoor showroom where we sell European pre-owned luxury certified vehicles including BMW, Land Rover, Jaguar, Mercedes Benz, Porsche and more.